Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 Prep Time: 10 min | Cook Time: 25 min | Makes: ~20 treats

-The oats add fiber, which supports digestion — so your pup gets a snack and a belly that stays settled.
+The oats add fiber which helps with digestion so your pup gets a snack and a happy belly.

-Freeze extras in a zip bag.
-They last 3 months frozen and you’ll always have a treat ready.
+Once you are done making your freeze pops, put them in zip bag.
+They last up to 3 months and you will always have a treat ready to go!

 📸 Photo credit: Instagram @food_and_ryne